Marriyum Aurangzeb Elected As PML-N Information Secretary - UrduPoint

 The Council elected the PML-N's cabinet during the meeting which was presided over by the party Qauid Muhammad Nawaz Sharif, and Prime Minister Shehbaz Sharif, who was also elected as the PML-N President unopposed.

-Maryam Nawaz was elected as Chief Organizer of the party, while Minister for Planning, Development and Special Initiatives Ahsan Iqbal as General Secretary.
+Maryam Nawaz was elected as Chief Organizer of the party, while Minister for Planning, Development and Special Initiatives Ahsan Iqbal as General Secretary and Special Assistant to the PM Attaullah Tarar as Deputy Secretary General.

 Addressing the meeting, Marriyum Aurangzeb, who is also Federal Minister for Information and Broadcasting, expressed gratitude to the party leaders and workers for reposing confidence in her.